zevv/memgraph/README.md

 Memgraph is written in Nim, so you will need to have the nim compiler and nimble tool available on your system.

 ## Dependencies

-- Nim, a fairly recent version
+- A fairly recent version of the Nim compiler
-- Nim sdl2_nim SDL2 glue library
+- Nim libraries sdl2_nim and npeg (will be downloaded by Nimble for you)
 - Optionally, a working installation of ffmpeg for recording videos

 ## Building